j3k0/couch-query-server-experiment/README.md

-# Experiment CouchDB Query Server
+# Experimental CouchDB Query Server

-I built a C and TypeScript experimental CouchDB query server to run some benchmarks.
+I've built a C and TypeScript experimental CouchDB query server to run some benchmarks.

 Code shared in this directory.